limchengwei/Star-alternating-blinking-LEDs-PCB/README.md

 Please visit https://www.hackster.io/limchengwei/star-alternating-blinking-leds-pcb-de70e0 for more information about the Star PCB project.

+Please visit https://youtu.be/A-IpcxZSMOg for the working product video.

 I would like to thank [JLCPCB](https://jlcpcb.com/RAT) again for sponsoring the PCB and please buy your PCB at [https://jlcpcb.com/RAT](https://jlcpcb.com/RAT)